N-falk/Bioinformatics_2024/README.txt

 python count_and_qual.py

-#Now run subsamp.py as a job submission by the following command:
+#Now run count_and_qual as a job submission by the following command:
 sbatch count_and_qual.slurm
 #and check the status of your job by:
 squeue --me